 To seek the Committee's agreement to a submission being made to the Ministry of Transport (MoT) on the Sustainable Transport, Update of the New Zealand Transport Strategy (Sustainable Transport) Discussion Paper (attached for your information in Attachment 1).
-The draft submission will also be considered by the Regional Land Transport Committee.
+The draft submission will also be considered by the Council's Transport and Access Committee.
 Recommendations from both Committees will be considered by the Regional Council, before approving a final submission.